Insania (Czech band)

-Insania (stylized as 1N54N14 and also known as the Aristocracy of New Outlaws) is a Czech crossover/post-hardcore band from Brno.
+Insania (stylized as 1N54N14 and also known as INSANIA & the Aristocracy of New Outlaws) is a Czech crossover/post-hardcore band from Brno, formed in 1987.
+It consists of vocalist and guitarist Petr "Poly" Pálenský, keyboard player Petr "Tudy" Holubář, bassist Radovan "Klíma" Kříž, and drummer Rostislav "BlackDrum" Mozga.
 As of 2025, they have released ten studio albums, three EPs, and one live record.
+They have won Anděl Awards for four of their albums.